Skip to main content

 1

 • Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry produce. • Peel and mince ginger.
-Trim, peel, and cut carrots on a diagonal into ½-inchthick pieces.
+Wash and dry all produce. • Peel and mince ginger.
+Cut broccoli florets into bite-size pieces if necessary.
 Trim and thinly slice scallions, separating whites from greens.
 Quarter lime.

 Cook Rice